Bug 500038 - org.freedesktop.DisplayManager.Seat.SwitchToGreeter causes the OS to become unresponsive to all except SysRq commands

 Classification: Plasma

-Component: generic-crash (show other bugs)
+Component: generic-crash (other bugs)

 Platform: Fedora RPMs Linux